Lax/traffic-accounting-nginx-module/README.md

 which requires multiple machines for storage and analysis, are too heavy for application monitoring.

-An cost-effective solution is needed to monitor the traffic metrics/status of application requests.
+An cost-effective solution is in need to monitor the traffic metrics/status of application requests.
-That solution should be accurate, sensitive, robust, light weight enough, and not affected by traffic peaks.
+This solution should be accurate, sensitive, robust, light weight enough, and not affected by traffic peaks.

 ## How it works?

-The module keeps in its context a list of **metrics** identified by `accounting_id`.
+This module keeps a list of **metrics** identified by `accounting_id` in its context.

 When a new **request** hits the server, the module will try to find its `accounting_id`, calculate statistics, and **aggregate** them into the corresponding metrics by `accounting_id`.

-For every period (defined by `interval`), a timer event is triggered, those metrics are rotated and exported to log files or sent to remote log servers.
+For each time period (defined by `interval`), a timer event is triggered, those metrics are rotated and exported to log files or sent to remote log servers.

 ---